-If we need to modify this notice and that change is significant we will let you know, usually by email.
+If we need to modify this notice and that change is significant, we will let you know, usually by email.

-What do you mean by “we”?
+What do we mean by “we”?

 How we collect your data

-When you use any of our services we will collect personal data about you.
+When you use any of our services, we will collect personal data about you.
 This can include:

-Information you provide to us, such as providing contact details when accessing our content, join us on social media or participate in training and events.
+• Information you provide to us, such as providing contact details when accessing our content, join us on social media or participate in training and events.

-Information we get from third parties, such as information in the public domain or which we receive from trusted marketing and research partners.
+• Information we get from third parties, such as information in the public domain or which we receive from trusted marketing and research partners.
 We use this information to supplement the personal data we already hold about you to improve the services we offer.

 We will only process your personal data if:

-we have an existing contract with you, or
+• we have an existing contract with you, or

-we have legitimate interests and they are not overridden by your rights, or
+• we have legitimate interests and they are not overridden by your rights, or

-we have to fulfil a legal obligation, or
+• we have to fulfil a legal obligation, or

-we have consent to do so.
+• we have your consent to do so.

 What we do with your data

-to protect our services against malicious or unauthorised activity in accordance with the terms and conditions of use.
+• to protect our services against malicious or unauthorised activity in accordance with the terms and conditions of use.

-to analyse and report, by aggregating and reporting on anonymised data which we may share publicly or with third parties.
+• to analyse and report, by aggregating and reporting on anonymised data which we may share publicly or with third parties.

 Where we store your data